 Local counterparts may also be requested to provide an evaluation of the work carried out by the student (or group of students) to ensure that the field practicum experience is continually improved and updated.
 When possible, community members may also be asked to reflect on the work of the MDP students, and how their field practicum might have been improved.
-Apart from informing the adaptive redesign of individual field practicum projects, the evaluations will also serve as a valuable resource to student and to the MDP Program.
+Apart from informing the adaptive redesign of individual field practicum projects, the evaluations will also serve as a valuable resource to the student and to the MDP Program.
+Positive assessments, of which we have received many, are welcome.

-Final Important Reflection
+Final Important Reflections